-- Kidney or bladder stones
+- Having kidney or bladder stones.

-- Changes in estrogen levels during menopause
+- Changing estrogen levels during menopause.

 - Drink plenty of liquids, especially water, to help flush out bacteria